The Shipping Law Review: Colombia

 ii Port state control

 The DIMAR, as the national maritime authority, exercises port state control in Colombian territory.
 Thus, it exercises its authority over any ship while in a Colombian port to verify the fulfilment of requirements in relation to maritime safety and other obligations established by international conventions.
-Colombia is also a member of the Operational Network for Regional Cooperation of Maritime Authorities of the Americas (ROCRAM), which allows national maritime authorities in member countries to share views on maritime safety and security, facilitation of maritime traffic, protection of the marine environment, among other important issues.
-Member countries to the ROCRAM have further entered into the Latin American Agreement on Port State Control of Vessels 1992 (the Viña del Mar MOU), which relates specifically to port state control and, in particular, makes it compulsory for any foreign ship that enters into their ports to fulfil all the obligations imposed by the applicable international conventions.
+Colombia is also a member of the Operational Network for Regional Cooperation between Maritime Authorities of South America, Cuba, Mexico and Panama (ROCRAM),8 which allows national maritime authorities in member countries to share views on maritime safety and security, facilitation of maritime traffic, protection of the marine environment, among other important issues.9 Member countries to the ROCRAM have further entered into the Latin American Agreement on Port State Control of Vessels of 1992 (the Viña del Mar MOU), which relates specifically to port state control and, in particular, makes it compulsory for any foreign ship that enters their ports to fulfil all the obligations imposed by the applicable international conventions.10

 iii Registration and classification

-Originally, Law 730/2001 was applicable to both ships and naval artefacts only if they were involved in transportation and fishing operations.
-However, according to Decree 19/2012, said regime is applicable to any ship or naval artefact (i.e., not self-propelled) even one still under construction, irrespective of its destination (navy vessels excluded).
+Originally, Law 730/2001 was applicable to ships and naval artefacts only if they were involved in transportation and fishing operations.
+However, according to Decree 19/2012, that regime is applicable to any ship or naval artefact (i.e., not self-propelled), even one still under construction, irrespective of its destination (excluding navy vessels).
 In an attempt to make the registration system more efficient, Resolution 115/2013 of the Ministry of Information, Technologies and Communications delegated to the DIMAR some of the functions regarding maritime frequencies, maritime radio navigation and mobile satellite services.

 iv Environmental regulation